ibrahim-Code1/Template-Three/README.md

-This template is created by `Elzero` designed by me
+This template was created by `Elzero` designed by me
 ## Demo:
 https://ibrahim-code1.github.io/Template-Three/